Rodent Management That is Discreet and Effective

 The park is the hub of the Capitol Hill community and neighborhood residents enjoy walking, sitting, reading, exercising, and informal and organized sports.
 One thing the residents don’t enjoy is the rising Norway rat population and they voiced their complaints to the city.

 Previous efforts by the park district using a traditional rodent baiting program proved less than effective in controlling the growing rat population.

-“The competing food sources from the garbage left behind by visitors and a homeless population that has grown in recent years (the rats had burrowed underneath their encampment) provided all the food they needed,’ said Beau Myers, an account manager in Sprague’s Seattle office who worked on the project.
+“The competing food sources from the garbage left behind by visitors and a homeless population that has grown in recent years (the rats had burrowed underneath their encampment) provided all the food they needed,’ said Nate Cechman, Seattle branch manager who worked on the project.

 Using U.S. EPA registered injection technology, the CO2 is applied after all primary exterior burrow and bolt (escape routes) holes – nearly 200 total in the park – were sealed by Sprague’s two-person team.
 The injection rod is in inserted into the burrow to deliver a lethal dose of CO2.